aus-ref-clim-data-nci/acs-replica-intake/README.md

               dim: time
 ```

 Sometimes you need to do some further processing of the attributes you can derived from the DRS in that case you can do that by coding in a postprocess.py script.
 You add this script and any input files that you might need in the dataset directory, this will be automatically run after the ingest.yaml.
-There are examples both in the cmip5 and erai datasets.
+There are examples both in the `gpcc` and `frogs` datasets.

 More information is available in the official [intake-esm](https://intake-esm.readthedocs.io/en/latest/) documentation.